 We believe our democracy could serve us exponentially better.

-Liquid democracy is a 21st-century innovation for democratic decision making.
+Liquid democracy is a 21st-century upgrade for democratic decision making.
 It blends the best of direct and representative systems into an authentic and practical combination.

 Direct democracy is when everyone can vote on legislation.
 It’s Lincoln’s “government by the people”, with equal voices.

 Its history goes back to ancient Athens, and inspired the Founding Fathers to create the United States.

 But direct democracy is not always practical: how does everyone stay educated and up-to-date on everything?

 Two hundred years ago, it wasn’t possible.
 Even today, we live busy lives, and there’s just too much to keep up with.